NEWS and UPDATES -last updated Sept 9th, 2015

 » Questions about the verification process?

 If you've been selected for verification and have not completed the process yet you can see what items are missing under my.newpaltz- My Financial Aid - Eligibility.
 You must satisfy the missing requirements so we can determine your eligibility and offer you an aid package.
-If you have questions on the process view our quick tips sheet or reference our verification page for more complete information.
+If you have questions on the process view our verification page for more complete information.

 » Loan Disbursements

 Loans disburse mid-week on a rolling basis starting 1/28/15 for spring.
 Have your spring loans disbursed already?
 If not, make sure you've completed your loan requirements...

 →If you accept a Direct Student Loan then you must login to studentloans.gov with your student federal pin and